FillStudio/socialwall/README.md

 # Social Wall
 A simple PHP Class to retrieve public stream from Social Networks.

+This code is outdated.
+Before using it, you probably will have to rewrite some parts of the code.
+We keep it here for future reference (if needed).

 Every single Social Network stream is implemented by an Adapter of a simple Interface that loads the Posts using its own API.

 ### Version